scbpls/Calculator/README.md

 # Calculator
 Can be modified:
-- replace eval with another function.
+- optimize the code by replacing eval with another function.